KaiyangZhao0603/Group2_Final-Project/README.md

 ## Using this model
 ### Prepare the environemnt
 Ensure that your Python environment is set up correctly by installing all necessary dependencies listed in the `requirements.txt` file.
+This file contains our pre-trained model.[Download the model file here](https://example.com/path/to/emotionPredict2.h5)

+### Training Your Own Model
+If you wish to train your own model, follow these steps:

+1. Prepare Your Audio Data: Place your audio files in the directory `DEAM_Dataset/MEMD_audio/`.
+Make sure that your audio files are properly formatted and named.

+2. Set Emotional Labels: Update the emotional labels (valence and arousal) by modifying the CSV file at `DEAM_Dataset/annotations/static_annotations_averaged_songs_1_2000.csv` with your labels.
+### Updating the Song Library
+If you with to update song library, follow two steps:
+1. Pleace replace your file with, folder_path = 'fma_small/' in the training.ipynb, prediction section
+2. Generate New CSV File: After updating the song library and running the prediction script, a new CSV file will be generated with the predicted emotional labels.
+Replace the existing FMA_Metadata/tracks.csv with this new CSV to update your system's song recommendations.

 ## Insights
+1. Evaluation:
+2. Representaion of color emotion
+   In our project, emotion label for both music and color are arousal and valence.
+This concept is from the article "Music Emotion Visualization through Colour", that combian the colour circle with 8 dimentional valence and arousal pattern.
+We improt this idea in out UI part, using the relative position of

 ## Reference
-Emotion label for both music ad color are arousal and valence.
-This idea is from the article "Music Emotion Visualization through Colour", that combian the colour circle with 8 dimentional valence and arousal pattern.

 Dharmapriya, J., Dayarathne, L., Diasena, T., Arunathilake, S., Kodikara, N., & Wijesekera, P. (2021, January).
 Music Emotion Visualization through Colour.
 In 2021 International Conference on Electronics, Information, and Communication (ICEIC) (pp. 1-6).
 IEEE.